Most Popular

 07

-Doctoral study permit applications benefit from IRCC's 14-day priority processing commitment for overseas applicants.
+Eligible doctoral study permit applications can receive faster processing after IRCC confirms the file is complete, biometrics are submitted, and the DLI verifies the Letter of Acceptance.
 On approval, receive the Port of Entry Letter, travel to Canada, and have your physical study permit issued by a CBSA officer at arrival.

-A Canadian PhD study permit is one of the strongest academic pathways available to Indian researchers in 2026: fully funded packages from tri-council grants and entrance awards, a 14-day priority processing commitment, a 3-year PGWP on completion, and a direct PR route through the Ontario PhD Graduate Stream without requiring a job offer.
-Combined with spouse Open Work Permit eligibility (no 16-month condition for doctoral) and PAL exemption at public DLIs from January 1, 2026, the doctoral route is the smoothest long-term settlement pathway Canada offers.
+A Canadian PhD study permit is one of the strongest academic pathways available to Indian researchers in 2026: fully funded packages from tri-council grants and entrance awards, faster IRCC processing for eligible doctoral files, a 3-year PGWP on completion, and a direct PR route through the Ontario PhD Graduate Stream without requiring a job offer.
+Combined with spouse Open Work Permit eligibility and PAL exemption at public DLIs from January 1, 2026, the doctoral route is the smoothest long-term settlement pathway Canada offers.

 For detailed insights on eligibility, document checklist, visa validity, and common refusal reasons, explore Canada Study Visa FAQs guide to know the answers of all your questions.